-To get a sense of your monthly expenses, put them into two categories throughout the month: fixed expenses and discretionary expenses.
+To get a sense of your monthly expenses, put them into two categories: fixed expenses and discretionary expenses.

 If you share expenses with your partner, go over your monthly spending together.
 If you share accounts, you’ll want to be aware of one another’s expenses and discuss your savings goals and a budgeting plan that works for both of you.

-After about a month of tracking your spending, you might notice any unnecessary expenses that are bloating your budget.
-Tracking your spending gives you the opportunity to articulate your priorities, avoid impulse purchases and trim costs when possible.
+After about a month of tracking your spending, you might notice unnecessary expenses that are bloating your budget.

-It’s not just discretionary expenses that you might find yourself second guessing.
+And it’s not just discretionary expenses that you might find yourself second guessing.
 You might be surprised to see how much your Internet, cable and cell phone bills add up to each month.
 Maybe you can find a better deal on your car insurance, or perhaps you can consolidate your student loans to get a better rate.
-The opportunities for saving become focused and more attainable once you take a clear-eyed look at how you’re spending and the areas that are leading you astray.
+The opportunities for saving become focused once you take a clear-eyed look at how you’re spending.

 Staying on track with the spending plan you’ve created for yourself can be difficult, so you may want to consider speaking with a financial professional.
 A financial professional may be able to help you tackle the challenges you’re unsure about, such as saving more for large purchases or how much more to invest for retirement.

-By being more mindful about your spending and budgeting habits, you may be able to set aside more money each month and pursue the goals that matter most to you.
+By being more mindful about your spending and budgeting habits, you may be able to set aside more money each month to pursue the goals that matter most to you.